Michaelangel007/nanofont3x4/README.md

     .. not usable, confused with `_`
     xx

-    .x not usable,  wrong kerning
+    .x no meaning,  wrong kerning
     ..

     .x not usable, wrong kerning